BiMStop/Biscuit/README.md

 BiMStop
 =======

-Stopmotion program created by the members of Bricks in Motion a Lego stopmotion community as an alternative to paid applications this is by brickfilmers for brickfilmers.
+Stopmotion program created by the members of Bricks in Motion a Lego stopmotion community as an alternative to paid applications.
+This application is made by brickfilmers for brickfilmers.